Part of the Speed audit

 How to verify the fix

 After adding cache headers, run another SiteCurl scan.
 The finding should show zero uncached resources.
-You can also verify by hand: open your browser dev tools (F12), go to the Network tab, reload the page, and click on a CSS or JS file.
+You can also check by hand: open your browser dev tools (F12), go to the Network tab, reload the page, and click on a CSS or JS file.
 Look for the Cache-Control header in the response headers.

 To confirm caching works, reload the page a second time and check the Size column in the Network tab.
 Cached files show '(disk cache)' or '(memory cache)' instead of a byte count.